Kelenic, Gilbert headline major roster shuffle for Mariners - WHIZ News

 “I laughed out loud when he had a homer in his first Triple-A at-bat off a lefty, because that’s about as appropriate to how Jared Kelenic accepts challenges as you can imagine,” Dipoto said Thursday.
 “And I’m sure he’s going to be up for this next one, which is facing the best pitchers in the world night after night.”

 Kelenic and right-handed pitcher Logan Gilbert are making their debuts for the Mariners on Thursday night as Seattle takes the next step in its rebuilding project.
-Kelenic is expected to start in left field, while Gilbert will start on the mound as Seattle opens a four-game series with Cleveland.
+Kelenic is starting in left field and battling leadoff, while Gilbert will start on the mound as Seattle opens a four-game series with Cleveland.

 “Players, sometimes they hit the ground running, and sometimes they don’t.
 The major leagues are difficult,” Dipoto said.
 “But there’s never any more excitement than with the anticipation of the arrival of talented young players like these and we’re excited to see what happens across the board.
 It’s gonna be a fun time for us.”